 1521 – Portugal establishes a fishing colony on Cape Breton Island.

-1526 – Spain establishes the first European colony in the later United States of San Miguel de Gualdalupe in Wanyah Bay at the mouth of the Rio Guadalupe (Waccamaw River), though this is very short-lived, lasting only three months, largely because it was also the scene of the first African slave revolt.
+1526 – Spain establishes the first European colony in the later United States of San Miguel de Gualdape at or near Sapelo Island in Georgia, though this is very short-lived, lasting only three months, largely because it was also the scene of the first African slave revolt.
 They named the region Carolina after Charles I of Spain/Charles V of the Holy Roman Empire.

 1527-1528 – Narvaez’ ill-fated expedition into La Florida.